Education Research Grant

-- Not have received an Education Fellowship Grant previously.
+- Not have received an Education Research Grant (formerly Education Fellowship grant) previously.

 - Express and, if possible, provide evidence of a commitment to leadership in emergency medicine education in his/her current or prior work, or show potential for serving as a future leader in emergency medicine education.

 - Demonstrate a sustained interest in and commitment to emergency medicine education and an education career.
 This demonstrated commitment may include previous participation in educational activities related to emergency medicine or another field, peer-reviewed publications, current or previous educational research, presentations of educational scholarly activity at scientific meetings, and engagement in local, regional, national and international activities focused on research and emergency medicine-focused education.
 Applicants will be judged and scored according to their expressed and demonstrated commitment to these areas.
 Greater consideration and potentially higher scores will be given to applicants who can demonstrate this commitment.